top of page

 PAEDIATRICS

-Our chiropractors have completed post graduate training specifically in paediatric care giving us the skill set to carry out age appropriate examinations, identify various musculoskeletal disorders, and ensure the best care for your little ones.
+Our chiropractors have completed post graduate training to provide care to newborns, children and teenagers.
+We preform age appropriate examinations and identify various musculoskeletal disorders, to ensure the best care for your little ones.

 During the examination we will look at the infant's development, fascial tension and ranges of movement in the cranial (head) bones and spine, and the effect any tightness or dysfunction may have on neurological function.